Opentrons/opentrons/api/docs/v2/new_modules.rst

 Thermocycler Profiles
 =====================
-..
-Word choice: using "dicts" without context or explanation.
-Opaque, obscurant, and assumes reader understanding.
-..
-Ought to try and explain it a little. python dict() function creates dictionaries, unordered, changeable, indexed.

 In addition to executing individual temperature commands, the Thermocycler can automatically cycle through a sequence of block temperatures to perform heat-sensitive reactions.
-These sequences are called *profiles*, which are defined in the Protocol API as lists of dicts (i.e. a dictionary list created by the ``dict()`` function).
-Each profile should have a ``temperature`` key, which specifies the temperature of the step, and either or both of ``hold_time_seconds`` and ``hold_time_minutes``, which specify the duration of the step.
+These sequences are called *profiles*, which are defined in the Protocol API as lists of dictionaries.
+Each dictionary within the profile should have a ``temperature`` key, which specifies the temperature of the step, and either or both of ``hold_time_seconds`` and ``hold_time_minutes``, which specify the duration of the step.

 For example, this profile commands the Thermocycler to reach 10 °C and hold for 30 seconds, and then to reach 60 °C and hold for 45 seconds: